|Nutritional Guidelines (per serving)|

 Add the potatoes in layers, seasoning each layer with salt and pepper as you go, before adding the next layer.

-10 minutes before the end of cooking, add any leftover vegetables to suit, stir well and check the season, cover with the lid and cook for a further 10 minutes.
+Cover with the lid and cook for a further 10 minutes.
 The meat and vegetables will break up to create a thick, hearty stew like consistency.
-Be careful not to overboil as you need to retain chunks of meat and vegetables.
+Be careful not to over boil, as you need to retain chunks of meat and vegetables.

 Serve the stovies in a deep dish or bowl with rough oatcakes, and brown sauce (if you like it).